linode/docs/docs/products/tools/cli/guides/cli-v3/index.md

 ### StackScripts

-The Linode CLI allows you to create and show StackScripts, and more.
+The Linode CLI lets you create and show StackScripts, and more.

 Creating a StackScript: